NESCent/hip_hack_howto/research/deep_dive_notes.md

 The "Taxonomic Intelligence Subgroup" (project 37) left a sparse trail of information.
 Two of the 4 initial supporters of the pitch left quickly to join other teams (presumably after failing to find a way to fit productively with the team).
 The remaining team of two drew on a design for phylogeny web services called "PhyloWS" suggested at a previous hackathon.
 The team, which included the lead developer of TreeBASE (an open archive serving the phylogeny community), implemented a design based on PhyloWS to return objects from TreeBASE.
 Results of queries were returned using the NeXML format (developed partly through NESCent support, which provided early adopters).
 The "intelligence" aspect of the project involved using uBio (a taxonomy web service now defunct) to provide information on parsing and on synonyms of species names.

-Although TreeBASE is production software, this implementation was more of a proof of concept and a learning exercise (partly because TreeBASE was in the process of a major translation).
+Although TreeBASE is production software, this implementation was more of a proof of concept and a learning exercise (partly because TreeBASE was in the process of a major transition).
 However, when a web-services API was later re-implemented into the production version of TreeBASE, it used the same API design and the same integration with uBio.
 Thus, this is a case in which a hackathon product is the basis for a subsequent reimplementation.

 ## Integrating Ontologies (event 4, project 18)
 ### Status